Home business: Home-based business

 The concept of home-based business, as opposed to the previous terminology of "cottage industry", first appeared in 1978.
 The phrase was coined by Marion Behr, the originator of a study to find out what businesses women throughout America were carrying on in their homes.
 The preview edition of Enterprising Women wrote about the search to gather information pertaining to home workers throughout the nation.
 Numerous magazines and organizations helped to disseminate information regarding the study.
 Ultimately 40,000 letters were received, many indicating the problems the respondents experienced while carrying on businesses from their homes.

 The problems were analyzed and confronted in two ways.
 In 1980 the National Alliance of Homebased Businesswomen was founded to combat the isolation expressed by the respondents as well as to fight the laws which made conducting their businesses difficult.
 Then Women Working Home: The Homebased Guide and Directory by Marion Behr and Wendy Lazar was published.
 It contained the stories of many women who ran home-based businesses throughout the country in many diverse fields, as well as information on business formation, conduct and compliance with the law.
 It sold 50,000 copies.
 During this time many national magazines wrote about these issues.
 At the White House Conference on Small Business in 1986, one of the major resolutions was a recommendation favoring lifting restrictions on home-based business.
+Despite restrictions that continue to be in place women-owned businesses made up about 42% of all U.S. businesses in 2022, providing jobs for nearly 9.4 million workers and producing roughly $1.9 trillion in yearly revenue.

 The number of home businesses continues to grow due to the increases in technology.
-In Great Britain, 8 million people were running an online home-based business as of April 2013.
+In Great Britain, 8 million people were running an online home-based business as of April 2013.Technology has significantly enhanced the economic benefits of home-based businesses by increasing productivity, reducing costs, and promoting innovation.

 Licensing requirements for home-based businesses in the United States vary based on industry and location.